You want smart political talk without the meltdowns?

 Now they've also tried to go out there and complain the Russians did it, even though there's no new information.

-We had every bit of information before the election and they said everything's fine.
+We had every bit of information before the election, and they said everything's fine.

-And now the third thing they're doing is intimidating electors to the point where is one professor suggesting today that they might be able to stop electors from voting for Trump like they're supposed to.
+And now the third thing they're doing is intimidating electors to the point where there's one professor suggesting today that they might be able to stop electors from voting for Trump like they're supposed to.

 And you know what this is all about?

-It's so obvious, it's so transparent.
+It's so transparent.

-Donald Trump has a job approval rating that is net positive right now, forty-eight percent to forty-one percent.
+In that poll that I mentioned that's on our website, McLaughlinOnline.com, that's Secure America Now did, Donald Trump has a job approval rating that is net positive right now, 48% to 41%.

-They the Americans approve of what he's doing.
+The Americans approve of what he's doing.

 So his positives are moving rapidly.

-And if he gets net positive in January, as he becomes president and is sworn in, he is going to try to try to pass his agenda, which this is what they're trying to delegitimize.
+And if he gets net positive in January, as he becomes president and is sworn in, he is going to try to pass his agenda, which this is what they're trying to delegitimize.

-Fifty-two percent the majority want change.
+52%, the majority want change.

-Now at 4841, I mean that rivals where Obama is right now.
+Now at 48, 41, I mean, that rivals where Obama is right now.

 Oh, it's better.

-The President's at fifty-three, but it's closer.
+The president's at 53, but it's closer.

 His negatives are higher at 45.